Convert Word to HTML and Edit Word Documents in Java with GroupDocs.Editor

 EditableDocument document = editor.edit(new WordProcessingEditOptions());

-Extract HTML Content from Document
+Extract HTML Content from Document (java extract html content)

-Step 1: Open File Stream
+Step 1: Open a File Stream (again for clarity)

 InputStream fs = new FileInputStream("YOUR_DOCUMENT_DIRECTORY/sample.docx");